Maggie LaGue

-Maggie LaGue is an American ice hockey defender, currently playing with the Connecticut Whale in the Premier Hockey Federation (PHF).
+Maggie LaGue is a former American ice hockey defender who played with the Connecticut Whale in the Premier Hockey Federation (PHF).

 Career

 Across 141 games with Robert Morris University, LaGue scored 92 points, the university all-time record for points by a defender.
 She would serve as team captain in her final season, winning the CHA Individual Sportsmanship Award.

 She was drafted 22nd overall by the Connecticut Whale in the 2018 NWHL Draft, the second player in Robert Morris history to be drafted.
 She would spend the 2019–20 season with the PWHPA, before signing with the Whale in May 2020.